SeqWare/seqware/seqware-distribution/docs/site/content/docs/5-portal.md

 report generation.

-It is part of the larger SeqWare project that looks to streamline the manupulation of sequence data produced by next gen sequencers.
+It is part of the larger SeqWare project that looks to streamline the manipulation of sequence data produced by next gen sequencers.
 The SeqWare LIMS system is closely tied with the SeqWare Pipeline software that controls the actual processing, alignment, and annotation of sequence data.
 SeqWare LIMS collects various bits of metadata related to each flowcell and lane used